How is COVID-19 impacting camp operations and hiring in 2020?

 I’m not quite 16 years old.
 Can I apply to be a Summer Intern?

-It is our non-negotiable policy that all staff must be 16 years old by the start of employment (the first day camp at your specific camp location).
+It is our non-negotiable policy that all staff – including interns – must be 16 years old by the start of employment.
+Start of employment is the first day of camp (start dates vary by site).
 If you don’t quite make the cutoff, we hope you’ll apply in future seasons, post-sweet 16.

 If a job is listed on your website, is it still available?